 In January of 2017 newly elected President Donald Trump issued an executive order to make the U.S. Army Corp of Engineers reverse their decision under the Obama administration to complete a full-blown environmental impact statement (EIS) of alternative routes for the DAPL, and then had them issue a permit to allow the pipeline to be drilled beneath Lake Oahe.

 On June 14, 2017, federal judge James Boasberg ruled that the Corp of Engineers was, indeed, required to complete an EIS for the DAPL on the Standing Rock reservation.
-The pipeline, however, had already been built and the judge didn’t order it to be shut down while the EIS is completed.
+The pipeline, however, had already been completed in April and the judge didn’t order it to be shut down while the EIS is completed.

 Liked this post?
 Follow this blog to get more.